MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 3. Select the name of the graph that you want to view.
 4. Additional options on this page:

    * When the **Status** is a green check mark, the graph analysis was successfully saved and can be viewed.
    * If the analysis fails with the **Status** of a red x:
      * Select the **Undo** icon to revert to the last successfully saved version.
      * Select the **Job Details** (i) icon next to Status to view details and see what might've caused the failure.
    * Select a table column heading, such as Name or Submitted, to sort by it.
+   * Select the **Download Metrics** icon to download a .csv file with the person and group metrics in the saved graph analysis, including the selected date range and other selected options.
+For example, Interconnectedness will have multiple values based on the attributes selected for the graph.
    * Select the **Dataset Parameters** icon next to the name to view them for the analysis in that row.
    * Select the **Delete Dataset** (trashcan) icon to delete the analysis from the list.

 ## Node Sizing